ballattacker/zsh-autocomplete-concept/README.md

+This config combine [fzf-tab](https://github.com/Aloxaf/fzf-tab) with [zsh-autosuggestion](https://github.com/zsh-users/zsh-autosuggestions) to imitate auto-completion seen in modern code editors.

+This is just for demonstration purpose, so everything is extremely messy and unorganized.
+Expect to meet some bugs.

 If you want to try this out, first make sure [fzf](https://github.com/junegunn/fzf) and zsh are installed on your system.
 Then type the following commands in your terminal:
 ```bash
 # this will put the config in /tmp/zsh